ITRS-Group/cordial/gdna/README.md

 ## Gateway Dataviews

 On the Gateway you can see Dataviews from GDNA, some of which provide the data to drive the dashboards, above, but there are also more detailed views of monitoring coverage to help you track down and remediate possible gaps in coverage.
 There are more details of the meaning of the cells in these Dataviews in the [Gateway Dataview Details](#gateway-dataview-details) section further below.

+> [!NOTE]
+> Please note that the screenshots below are taken from the first public release of GDNA (included in cordial v1.16.0) and the latest release adds a number of headlines and new columns when connected to Geneos release 7.0.0 and above.
+The full description of this new data is included below in the [Gateway Dataview Details](#gateway-dataview-details) section.
+The screenshots will be updated when the new features are fully implemented.

 The Dataviews look like this: